- Gender and Relationships»

-Are there any health, charitable, or any other causes you promote or support?
+- What health, charitable, or any other causes do you promote or support?

 This question may provide opportunity to mention religion and politics, but if the answers become too detailed or uninteresting, steer the conversation with questions about other causes.
 Stories about personal involvement in causes often lead to mention of accolades and awards.
 Express commendation.